Getting Started

 Note

-is performing frequent (one per second) requests to Keycloak for retrieval of the Keycloak event history, you might want to stop/remove the deployment while debugging/analysing Keycloak to not get your debug output spammed by these requests.
+is sending frequent requests (one per second) to Keycloak for retrieval of the Keycloak event history, you might want to stop/remove the deployment while debugging/analysing Keycloak to not get your debug output spammed by these requests.